NakulLimbani/Generative_AI_Projects/README.md

 ---

-### Tutorial 3: **Exploring Latent Space and Interpolation**
+### Tutorial 3: **Variational Autoencoder (VAE) on Fashion MNIST**

-**Objective:** Explore the latent space of VAE to understand its generative capabilities.
+**Objective:** This tutorial demonstrates the implementation and training of a Variational Autoencoder (VAE) using the Fashion MNIST dataset.
+The VAE is trained to learn meaningful latent representations for image reconstruction and generation.

 **Key Features:**
+- Implementation of Encoder, Decoder, and Variational Sampling.
+- Training using the Fashion MNIST dataset.
+- Visualization of training loss and reconstructed images.
-- Visualizing the latent space using t-SNE.
+- Analysis of latent space using t-SNE and PCA.
-- Generating new images through interpolation in latent space.
-- Understanding smoothness and clustering in latent representations.
+- Comparison with standard Autoencoders.

 ---